chandbud5/ML-with-Tensorflow/README.md

 Steps to setup tensorflow -
 * download tensorflow.yml file from this repo
 * Install anaconda
-* Check the yml file and change the versions if you want to (make sure they are compatible woth others)
+* Check the yml file and change the versions if you want to (make sure they are compatible with others)
 * Inside anaconda prompt type the following command
 * **conda env create -v -f tensorflow.yml**
 * The above command will create a virtual environment named **tensorflow** and it will install all dependencies metioned in YML file